Endomorphisms of the lattice of epigroup varieties: Introduction and summary

 Then the variety $\mathcal V^{m,n}$ is an epigroup variety and the map $\mathcal{V\mapsto V}^{m,n}$ is an injective endomorphism of the lattice $\mathbf{EPI}$. \end{theorem}

-An examination of semigroup varieties shows that properties of a variety are depended in an essential degree by properties of nilsemigroups belonging to the variety.
-More precisely, we have in mind the question, whether a variety contains non-nilpotent nilsemigroups; if it is not the case then what about nilpotency degrees of nilsemigroups in a variety?
-This gives natural the following definitions.
+An examination of semigroup varieties shows that properties of a variety depend in an essential way on properties of nilsemigroups belonging to the variety.
+This gives rise to the following definitions.
 A semigroup variety $\mathcal V$ is called a \emph{variety of finite degree} if all nilsemigroups in $\mathcal V$ are nilpotent.
-If $\mathcal V$ has a finite degree then it is said to be a \emph{variety of degree} $n$ if nilpotency degrees of all nilsemigroups in $\mathcal V$ does not exceed $n$ and $n$ is the least number with such a property.
-Semigroup varieties of finite degree and some natural subclasses of this class of varieties were investigated in~\cite{Monzo-Vernikov-11,Sapir-Sukhanov-81,Tishchenko-90,Tishchenko-Volkov-95,Vernikov-08} and other articles (see also Section 8 in the survey~\cite{Shevrin-Sukhanov-89}).
+If $\mathcal V$ has a finite degree then it is said to be a \emph{variety of degree} $n$ if the nilpotency degrees of all nilsemigroups in $\mathcal V$ do not exceed $n$ and $n$ is the least number with this property.
+Semigroup varieties of finite degree and some natural subclasses of this class of varieties were investigated in~\cite{Monzo-Vernikov-11,Sapir-Sukhanov-81,Tishchenko-90,Tishchenko-Volkov-95,Vernikov-08} and other articles, see also~\cite[Section 8]{Shevrin-Sukhanov-89}).

-It is well known and may be easily verified that, in a periodic semigroup, pseudoinversion may be written by using of multiplication only.
+It is well known and may be easily verified that, in a periodic semigroup varieties, pseudoinversion may be expressed via multiplication.
 Indeed, if an epigroup satisfies the identity

-for some natural numbers $p$ and $q$ then the identity
+for some natural numbers $p$ and $q$, then the identity

 holds in this epigroup.
-If $p>1$ then the simpler identity
+If $p>1$, then the simpler identity

 is valid.
 This means that periodic varieties of epigroups may be identified with periodic varieties of semigroups.
 Semigroup varieties of finite degree are periodic, whence they may be considered as epigroup varieties.
-It seems to be natural to expand the notions of varieties of finite degree or of degree $n$ to all epigroup varieties.
-Definitions of epigroup varieties of finite degree or degree $n$ repeat literally definitions of the same notions for semigroup varieties.
+It seems to be natural to extend the notions of varieties of finite degree or of degree $n$ to all epigroup varieties.
+The definitions of epigroup varieties of finite degree or degree $n$ repeat literally the definitions of the same notions for semigroup varieties.

 In~\cite[Theorem~2]{Sapir-Sukhanov-81}, semigroup varieties of finite degree were characterized in several ways.
 In particular, it was proved there that a semigroup variety $\mathcal V$ has a finite degree if and only if it satisfies an identity of the form